MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 For tenants with multiple connectors, the automatic updates target one connector at a time in each group to prevent downtime in your environment.

-You may experience downtime when your connector updates if:
+You could experience downtime when your connector updates if:

 - You only have one connector.
 A second connector and [create a connector group](application-proxy-connector-groups.md) are recommended to avoid downtime and provide higher availability.
 - A connector was in the middle of a transaction when the update began.
 Although the initial transaction is lost, your browser should automatically retry the operation or you can refresh your page.
 When the request is resent, the traffic is routed to a backup connector.